andyly25/Data-Science/d3_DataScienceExercises/d01_Visualization/README.md

 - we can grab data sets from [superdatascience](https://superdatascience.com/training "data science for beginners")
     - we grab the office supplies file first under visualisations
     - useful Tableau site for saving workbooks privately [How to save Tableau Public workbooks privately on your computer](https://www.olgatsubiks.com/single-post/2017/03/20/How-to-save-Tableau-Public-workbooks-privately-on-your-computer)

+## Section Recap:
+1. How t create and use Bins
+2. How to visualise distributions
+3. How to create an 'A-B' test for numeric var
+4. How to combine two charts in Tableau
+5. What the Chi-Squared test is and how to use it
+6. Chi-Squared for over 2 categories
+7. BONUS tutorial on Chi-Squared